 Join Harpeth Conservancy in the 1 Mississippi campaign to help protect water quality, the Mississippi River, and its tributaries by becoming a River Citizen.
-Tennessee is one of ten states that are a part of the Mississippi River Basin and is a major contributor to the "dead zone" in the Gulf of Mexico.
+According to the Mississippi River Collaborative report "Decades of Delay," Tennessee is one of ten states that are a part of the Mississippi River Basin and is a major contributor to the "dead zone" in the Gulf of Mexico.
 This dead zone is the size of the state of New Jersey!

 The dead zone is caused by a massive algae bloom.
 Algae blooms are caused when there's an excessive amount of nutrients in waterways.
 Algae love these nutrients, so when there's a lot of nutrients, there's a lot of algae (hence the name bloom).
 As the nutrients deplete, the algae will die off and decompose, causing oxygen to deplete in the water.